learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 Check out the [working demo][example]!

-## Lab: Build a Functioning To-do List Application
+## Lab: Build a Functioning To-Do List Application

 Instead of relying on tests, this lab is _deliverable driven_.
-You will be responsible for ensuring that your solution works as intended by testing the behavior visually in the browser.
+You will be responsible for ensuring that your solution works as intended by testing the behavior in the browser.

 1. Fork and clone this repository
 2. Open `index.html` in Chrome